 [[DID-CORE]] Identifier and DID Document UDNA uses DID as the naming authority and cryptographic trust anchor.

-Solid (WebID) [[SOLID]] Personal linked-data pods UDNA can replace WebID URLs, enabling DID-based access control for Solid pods.
+Solid (WebID) [[SOLID]] Personal linked-data pods UDNA MAY be used as an alternative addressing mechanism alongside WebID URLs, enabling DID-based access control for Solid pods.

 ActivityPub Federated social web UDNA provides identity-native addressing for actors and objects, removing dependency on domain-based actor URIs.